ImperialCardioGenetics/UTRannotator/README.md

  - [uAUG_gained](#uaug-gained): creating a new start codon AUG
  - [uAUG_lost](#uaug-lost): removing an existing start codon AUG
  - [uSTOP_lost](#ustop-lost): removing the stop codon of an existing upstream ORF
+ - [uSTOP gained] (#ustop-gained): creating a new stop codon within an existing upstream ORF
  - [uFrameShift](#uframeshift): creating a frameshift mutation in an existing upstream ORF

 Highlights: